MCSManager/Script/README.md

 The files here are all platform-wide install, delete, update scripts, etc. for MCSManager 9.

-The default installation script on the official website is the `setup.sh` file of this repository.
+The default installation script on the official website is the `setup_en.sh` file of this repository.

 Contains multiple languages.